Scott Gowans: Coaching career

 On 4 June 2020, Gowans' contract with the North Melbourne Football Club was not renewed.

 In October 2020, Gowans joined Collingwood as a senior assistant coach in charge of the midfield.

 In February 2022, Gowans was announced as the inaugural senior coach of the Sydney Swans in the AFL Women's competition.

-In November 2025, Gowans resigned from his role as the Head Coach of the Sydney Swans, after a ninth place finish in AFLW Seaosn 10.
+In November 2025, Gowans resigned from his role as the Head Coach of the Sydney Swans, after a ninth-place finish in AFLW Season 10.